learnlatex/learnlatex.github.io/en/help.md

    in windows for example).
 This will place the code in your operating system clipboard so you can start a blank document using your local editor, and paste in the text.

+### Troubleshooting

+Our examples are based around using an up-to-date LaTeX installation.
+They all work with both of our online demonstration systems, so if you get errors with the examples we provide, you might want to check if your LaTeX system is up-to-date.

 ## Choosing the {{ site.tex }} engine